gabyse1/environment-action/README.md

 - It displays the content in mobile and desktop viewport.

 ### Mobile
-- It displays less information in some sections like speaker and foother.
+- It displays less information in some sections like speaker and footer.
-- It displays a hamburger menu button.
-By clicking on the icon it display the menu in a modal window with a smooth effect.
+- Has a hamburger menu button.
+- A modla window menu is display by clicking on the menu button.
+It has a smoth effect.

 ### Desktop
-- It displays more information that mobile.
+- It displays more information that mobile like a topheader, and all list of speakers.
-- It displays de menu at the top of the page.
+- The menu is placed at the top of the page.
-- It display user interactions like hover.
+- Has user interactions like hover.

 ## Built With